ackerm44/networker/notes.md

   - logic in views
   - skinny controllers
 10. OAuth
-12. Contacts index link on nav bar
 13. Consider deleting formerrors from contacts since there are no validations
+14. Consider moving some model methods to helpers
+15. Removed unused routes